Gary Hardgrave

-Gary Douglas Hardgrave (born 5 January 1960) is a former Australian politician who served in the House of Representatives from 1996 to 2007, representing the Liberal Party.
-He was a minister in the Howard Government from 2001 to 2007, and later served as Administrator of Norfolk Island from 2014 to 2017.
+Gary Douglas Hardgrave (born 5 January 1960) is an Australian former politician who served in the House of Representatives from 1996 to 2007, representing the Liberal Party.
+He was a minister in the Howard government from 2001 to 2007, and later served as Administrator of Norfolk Island from 2014 to 2017.

 Early life

-Hardgrave was born in Sydney, New South Wales, and was educated at Griffith University, Queensland.
-In the 1970s he began his career as a radio broadcaster, and a TV reporter firstly with the award-winning Australian children's television show Wombat between 1979 and 1982.
-Between 1982 and 1986 he reported for award-winning Queensland TV programme State Affair, in 1987 for ABC TV's The 7.30 Report before returning to BTQ 7 in 1988 as a senior reporter for Carroll at Seven.
-In 1989 he was the founding news director for SEA-FM Gold Coast and later worked as a media adviser to Liberal politicians, before entering politics.
+Hardgrave was born on 5 January 1960 in Sydney, New South Wales, and was educated at Griffith University, Queensland.
+In the 1970s he began his career as a radio broadcaster, and a TV reporter firstly with the Australian children's television show Wombat between 1979 and 1982.
+Between 1982 and 1986, he reported for award-winning Queensland TV programme State Affair, in 1987 for ABC TV's The 7.30 Report before returning to BTQ 7 in 1988 as a senior reporter for Carroll at Seven.
+In 1989, he was the founding news director for SEA-FM Gold Coast and later worked as a media adviser to Liberal politicians, before entering politics.